 Meeting date Proposal description Resolutions adopted by the Audit Committee and the Company's treatment to the opinions of the Audit Committee 1/19/2022 1.
 Proposal for distributing 2021 remuneration to directors.
 Approved by all attending (7th Meeting 2.
-Proposal for distributing 2021 year-end bonus to members and reported to of the 1st Committee) managerial officers.3.
-Proposal for the Company participating in the capital the Board; approved by all attending directors without Committee) increase of the subsidiary InnoPeak Advanced Materials Co., Ltd. dissent.
-4. Proposal for the Company participating in the capital increase of the investee KOREA TEXTILE & DYEING SUPPORT SERVICES JOINT STOCK COMPANY indirectly through a third place.
+Proposal for distributing 2021 year-end bonus to members and reported to of the 1st Committee) managerial officers.
+3. Proposal for the Company participating in the capital the Board; approved by all attending directors without Committee) increase of the subsidiary InnoPeak Advanced Materials dissent.
+Co., Ltd. 4.
+Proposal for the Company participating in the capital 4.
+Proposal for the Company participating in the capital increase of the investee KOREA TEXTILE & DYEING SUPPORT SERVICES JOINT STOCK COMPANY indirectly through a third place.
 5. Proposal for authorizing the Chairman to approve endorsements and guarantees to the extent of the Company's SOP for Endorsements and Guarantees, and ratify it in the next meeting of the board of directors.
-6. Proposal for appointing the Company's CFO.
-March 25, 1.
-Proposal for adjusting meal allowances for directors Approved by all attending 2022 who are also employees and their senior officers. members and reported to (8th Meeting 2.
-Proposal for the Company's 2021 Declaration of Internal the Board; approved by all of the 1st Committee) Control System.
-3. Proposal for the Company's 2021 Business Report and attending directors without dissent.
-Committee) Financial Statements. dissent.
+March 25, 6.
+Proposal for appointing the Company's CFO.
+1. Proposal for adjusting meal allowances for directors Ammarcad by all attanding 2022 1.
+Proposal for adjusting meal allowances for directors who are also employees and their senior officers.
+Approved by all attending members and reported to (8th Meeting 2.
+Proposal for the Company's 2021 Declaration of Internal the Board; approved by all of the 1st Control System. attending directors without Committee) 3.
+Proposal for the Company's 2021 Business Report and dissent.
+Financial Statements.
 4. Proposal for drafting the Company's 2021 loss appropriation.
 5. Proposal for the Company issuing ordinary shares through private placement.
 6. Proposal for revising some articles of the SOP for Acquisition and Disposal of Assets.
 7. Proposal for revising some articles of the SOP for Lending Capital to Others.
 8. Proposal for revising some articles of the SOP for Endorsements and Guarantees.
 9. Proposal for regularly evaluating the independence of CPAs and the appointment of CPAs and the verification of audit fees in 2022.
 10. Proposal for the Company increasing capital in its wholly owned subsidiary Tah Tong (Vietnam) Textile Co., Ltd. through a investment company located in a third place.
 11. Proposal for transfering the receivables for machinery and equipment due to the subsidiary Tah Tong (Vietnam) Textile Co., Ltd. beyond the credit period to a capital loan and changing the nature.
-12. Proposal for the Company lending US\$1 million to Tah Tong (Vietnam) Textile Co., Ltd L 13.
+12. Proposal for the Company lending US\$1 million to Tah Tong (Vietnam) Textile Co., Ltd 13.
 Proposal for improving the Company's capital loan to